 Several children build another tower.
 Repeat the above procedure.
 Label the paper strip "Tower 2."
 Compare the towers and discuss which is taller and which is shorter.
+Volunteers order them from shortest to tallest.

 Measure Gingerbread Boy's tower using the above procedure.
 Compare the height of Gingerbread Boy's tower to Towers 1 and 2.